 - Significant interruption of post-secondary education

-Consideration for admission of special applicants
+Consideration for admission of applicants in discretionary category

 Applicants seeking special consideration must complete all steps in the regular application procedure and provide additional documentation that includes: